-Anglo-Saxons were Germanic people who migrated from Germany to England on the invitation of a the ruler of Briton, Vortigern.
+Anglo-Saxons were Germanic people who migrated from Germany to England at the invitation of the ruler of Briton, Vortigern.

 Vortigern was a 5th-century CE English ruler best known for inviting the Saxons to Britain to stop the incursions of the Picts and Scots and allowing them to take control of the land.

 ‘Vortigern’ is a title, not a given name, and means ‘Great Chief’ or ‘Supreme Lord’.

 Vortigern pledged help from Anglo-Saxons to defend his kingdom from the attacks of marauding invaders.

 These invaders include Scotti and Picts from the lands we now call Scotland.
 After arriving in present-day England Anglo-Saxons started to settle in the region.

 The areas where Anglo-Saxons settled Sussex, Middlesex, Essex, and Wessex.

 Kent became the home of the Jutes and they started to call themselves the Kentings.
 The Angles inhabited East Anglia.
 Then the Anglo-Saxons started to name their villages and small towns after the names of their Gods.

 Anglo-Saxons mainly settled near agricultural centers and near rivers.